MuellerMatthew/L.GeoJSON.Advanced/README.md

 ## Options :
 * `maxMarkers:` maximal number of markers the layer will show on the map.
 Default value is 500.  can either be a number, or a function which returns a number.
-* `DisplaySort`: function to sort/order markers so that the maxMarkers shown are highest priority.
+* `displaySort`: function to sort/order markers so that the maxMarkers shown are highest priority.
 By default it recieves feature a, b, and returns (b - a);
 * `autohide`: If autohide is true, the layer will listen for zoom end, and check if the layer should still be displayed on the map.
 If the layer is outside of the min and max zooms the layer will not show on the map.
 * `minZoom` : The minimum zoom level in which the layer should show up on the map.
 * `maxZoom` : The maximum zoom level in which the layer should show up on the map.
-* `DisplayFilters`: An array of functions which are used to check whether a marker should be shown on the map.
+* `displayFilters`: An array of functions which are used to check whether a marker should be shown on the map.
 If any of the functions in the array return false the marker will not be shown.
 Allows for display filters to be dynamically added and removed from a layer.
 Default function in the array of functions is `function( properties ) { return true;}`